mbivert/mkshort/README.md

 The input is a text file like this one:

 ```
-# Specify an audio file with fade-in/out of 4sec both
+# Specify an audio file with fade-in/out of 4sec both; skip the first 2sec
-@4 4 BMC19T1VivaldiSeasonsSpring.mp3
+@2 4 4 BMC19T1VivaldiSeasonsSpring.mp3

 :virgin-of-the-rocks-paris.jpg
 0.7 3.5